-- All genders may participate on a 1st or 2nd grade team. - 1.
-An official team will be a minimum of 6 players on a roster. - a.
+- 1. An official team will be a minimum of 6 players on a roster. - a.
 In all divisions, a team may begin a match with 5 players. - i.
 If a 6th player arrives after a set has begun, they will enter the 6th position. - b.
-4th, 3rd, 2nd, 1st grades - i.
-When a team plays with fewer than 6 players, it is encouraged that the team play 3 players in the front row and 2 players in the back row. - ii.
-There is no penalty assessed for playing with fewer than 6 players.
+6th grade - i.
+When a team plays with fewer than 6 players, then a loss of serve and rally point is awarded to the opponent each time a vacant position rotates to serve in the right back position. - ii.
+The vacant position remains open when rotating to the front row. - c.
+5th grade - i.
+There is no penalty assessed for playing with fewer than 6 players. - ii.
+When a team plays with fewer than 6 players, it is encouraged that the team play 3 players in the front row and 2 players in the back row.